Social vulnerability: Integration into risk planning and adaptation

 Timeline shows the years CDC/ATSDR Social Vulnerability Index changed its database – 2000, 2010, 2014, and 2020.

-Social vulnerability is increasingly becoming integrated and considered when preparing for disasters by governmental agencies or organizational bodies.
-This is being done in regards to both climate vulnerability and health vulnerability disaster planning and adaptation.
+Social vulnerability is increasingly being integrated into disaster preparedness by government agencies and other organizations.
+This is being done in relation to climate and health vulnerabilities, disaster planning, and adaptation.

-During the COVID-19 pandemic, the British Red Cross created a COVID-19 Vulnerability Index combining health, demographic, and social vulnerability data as well as digital exclusion and health inequalities data.
-The index was then mapped to spatially represent vulnerable areas across the UK.
+During the COVID-19 pandemic, the British Red Cross created a COVID-19 Vulnerability Index that combines health, demographic, and social vulnerability data with data on digital exclusion and health inequalities.
+The index was then mapped to represent vulnerable areas across the UK spatially.

-In the United States, the Centre for Disease Control (CDC) and Agency for Toxic Substances and Disease Registry (ATSDR) have created a place-based social vulnerability index (SVI) alongside an interactive mapping application.
+In the United States, the Centre for Disease Control and Prevention (CDC) and the Agency for Toxic Substances and Disease Registry (ATSDR) have developed a place-based social vulnerability index (SVI) alongside an interactive mapping application.
 Public health officials use the index to identify where there is need for emergency shelters and to determine how many supplies are needed to distribute.
 State and local health departments, in addition to non-profits, use the index to promote health initiatives.
 In 2023, FEMA integrated the CDC/ATSDR's social vulnerability index into their National Risk Index - a mapping tool representing the risk associated with 18 natural hazards.
 This integration informs emergency planners to best distribute numbers of emergency personnel to at-risk areas, as well as plan evacuation routes.

 In southern California, where wildfires have been increasing in frequency and destruction, the American Red Cross has used social vulnerability mapping in their campaign "Prepare SoCal" to highlight communities at-risk and point to where may be strategic to invest in preparedness education, tools, and resources for greater resilience.

-The European Environment Agency has created its own social vulnerability index tool combining social, economic, and environmental indicators and associated data with the aims to highlight vulnerability to climate change.
-It can be used in conjunction with geographic layers that include flood risk and thermal heat data, to explicitly draw connections between social vulnerability and climate vulnerability.
-This tool has been used in cities and counties across Europe including cities in Ireland and Spain, in addition to projects in Athens and Milan.
+The European Environment Agency has developed its own social vulnerability index tool that combines social, economic, and environmental indicators and associated data to highlight vulnerability to climate change.
+It can be used in conjunction with geographic layers that include flood risk and thermal heat data, to draw connections between social vulnerability and climate vulnerability explicitly.
+This tool has been used in cities and counties across Europe, including cities in Ireland and Spain, in addition to projects in Athens and Milan.
 The use of the index allows cities to plan future adaptation measures, understand how climate impacts may affect their neighbourhoods differently, and raise awareness among their citizens.

 In Australia, the University of Melbourne's School of Population and Global Health has created a country-wide social vulnerability index to assess how social factors affect human health vulnerability to climate change.
 Their index uses over 70 indicators, many relating directly to climate change and extreme weather.
 The index is publicly available and was designed for communities, emergency response planners, and public health officials to better prepare for and recover from climate and weather disasters across Australia.